JainRishi23/Shoonya_Life_Frontend_Assignment/README.md

 2. Create a new branch: `git checkout -b feature/your-feature`.
 3. Make your changes and commit them: `git commit -m 'Add some feature'`.
 4. Push to the branch: `git push origin feature/your-feature`.
-5. Open a pull pull request.
+5. Open a pull request.

 ## License